ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-vue/vault-types.md

 **Note:** remember to add `IonSelect` and `IonSelectOption` to the list of `components`.

-Next, modify `code` to populate the data we need for the `ion-select` we just added.
+Next, modify the `code` to populate the data we need for the `ion-select` we just added.
 The following will need to be added to the `setup()`:

 ```TypeScript
     const authMode = ref<number>();